How to manage stress at my work

 The Creative and stress

 For the Creative the causal factor for stress will be work related.
-The Creative has been described as a well-defined personality type with individual traits.
 The ability to conceptualise is unique.
-The ability to create is unique to the Creative whether it is a product, a building, a musical composition, fine art, media or graphics, etc. all of which are different, radical and instrumental in the generation of global sales on an unprecedented basis.
+The ability to create is unique to the Creative whether it is a product, a building, a musical composition, fine art, media or graphics.

 Unlike the other personality traits where one can identify a single factor which is the dominant cause of stress, the Creative can be negatively influenced and frustrated by a number of factors.

 Working in a highly-disorganised environment, unable to use their design and creative abilities and working in a role that lacks challenge or is repetitive and boring, are factors that singularly or collectively will cause the Creative to be stressed.
-Similarly, an environment where their talents are not appreciated but disregarded and critiqued, will cause the Creative to lose confidence in their abilities and the resultant lack of benefit of their work will cause stress.
+Similarly, an environment where their talents are not appreciated but disregarded and critiqued, will cause the Creative to lose confidence in their abilities and doubt their creative talent and ability.
 They are not good at just ‘playing the game’.
 Very often the only solution is to change role or job, advice which will probably clarify or explain why Creatives change roles more than the average or why they often prefer to work freelance.

 The Analyst and stress

 Similar to the Creative, the factor that will cause the most stress to the Analyst will be poor project definition and time.
 It will be directly work related.
-The Analyst views the developmental perspective in parallel with the end goal.
 Their mentality is such that diligently fulfilling the role to a satisfactory technical conclusion is their prime focus – time deadlines can at times be secondary considerations.
+Unlike the Supporter the Analyst will naturally depersonalise situations.

 ‘They always want things done by yesterday.
 They don’t understand the complexity of the content.
 You can’t rush these things.
 They are complicated and you have to get it right however long it takes.’